New Clients Email

 Employment Decisions Based on Credit

-Businesses cannot make an employment decision based on credit checks upon without giving you a fair chance to clear up the misunderstanding.
+Businesses cannot make an employment decision based on credit checks without giving you a fair chance to clear up the misunderstanding.
+Employers also cannot run a consumer report or a background check without clarifying that they will do so.